offsideswap/Moonmage/.github/PULL_REQUEST_TEMPLATE/bop_template.md

 ## Problem

-A paragraph on the each of the issues that the Beanstalk DAO is facing that the BOP attempts to address.
+A paragraph on the each of the issues that the Moonmage DAO is facing that the BOP attempts to address.

 ## Proposed Solution